pyexcel/pyexcel/docs/source/tutorial_file.rst

     | 3 | 6 | 9 |
     +---+---+---+

-What about reading a tab separated cs file?
+Meanwhile, a tab separated file can be read as csv too.
 You can specify a delimiter parameter.

 .. code-block:: python